RaoufEbrahimi/Raouf_CleanArchitecture_CQRS/README.md

 This project employs a **Repository Pattern** to enhance the separation of concerns and maintainability of the codebase.
 The repositories are structured as follows:

 1. **Command and Query Separation**: The project features distinct repositories for handling commands and queries, which aligns with the **CQRS (Command Query Responsibility Segregation)** pattern.
-This separation allows for optimized performance and scalability by enabling independent evolution of read and write operations.
+This separation not only allows for optimized performance and scalability but also enables the use of different ORMs or databases for commands and queries, providing flexibility in data storage and retrieval.

 2. **Generic Repositories**: Generic repositories are utilized for basic command and query operations.
 They do not have interfaces, as they are designed to serve fundamental CRUD operations across multiple entities.
 This approach helps reduce code duplication and fosters consistency in data access.